lupyuen/lupyuen.github.io/src/quickjs.md

 _Any diff between QEMU and Ox64 QuickJS?_

-QuickJS for NuttX QEMU is more Memory-Efficient because it uses [__Static Linking__](TODO).
+QuickJS for NuttX QEMU is more Memory-Efficient because it uses [__Static Linking__](https://github.com/apache/nuttx/pull/11524).
+(Instead of ELF Loader fixing the Relocatable Symbols)

-Ox64 QuickJS is kinda chonky right now.
-But we might reduce the size by ??? % when we switch to Static Linking.
+Right now Ox64 QuickJS is kinda chonky: 23 MB!
+We might reduce the size to 5 MB when we switch to Static Linking.

 ![QuickJS JavaScript Engine to Apache NuttX RTOS](https://lupyuen.github.io/images/quickjs-title.png)